Dest1nyWang/cs5008/README (1).md

 The project is organized into a handful of classes, each with a specific role:

-- Pixel: This class represents a pixel in an image.
+- `Pixel`: This class represents a pixel in an image.
 Each pixel has red, green, and blue components.
-- ImageManipulator: This is the core class that manages the images.
+- `ImageManipulator`: This is the core class that manages the images.
 It maintains a map of image names to images.
 It exposes methods to load, save, brighten, darken, and adjust different color components of images.
-- ImageUtil: This class contains utility methods to read and write a PPM image from/to file.
+- `ImageUtil`: This class contains utility methods to read and write a PPM image from/to file.
 It also includes a method to copy an image.
-- ImageUtil main method: This is the application's entry point and acts as a controller.
+- `ImageUtil` main method: This is the application's entry point and acts as a controller.
 It waits for the user's input, interprets it, and executes the corresponding commands.

 ## Prerequisites